elmtree-askmo/cloudcannon-app/content/learn/medicine/how-do-clinical-guidelines-and-patient-preferences-influence-medication-decisions-in-arterial-thromboembolism.md

 url: /learn/medicine/questions/how-do-clinical-guidelines-and-patient-preferences-influence-medication-decisions-in-arterial-thromboembolism
 score: -1.0
 related_article1:
-    id: 163177
+    id: 163176
-    title: How does the Framingham Risk Score predict cardiovascular disease risk, and what population is it most suitable for?
+    title: >-
+        What are some limitations of clinical decision rules, particularly regarding blinding and power?
     subject: Medicine
-    url: /learn/medicine/questions/how-does-the-framingham-risk-score-predict-cardiovascular-disease-risk-and-what-population-is-it-most-suitable-for
+    url: /learn/medicine/questions/what-are-some-limitations-of-clinical-decision-rules-particularly-regarding-blinding-and-power
 related_article2:
-    id: 163175
+    id: 163182
-    title: What is the Chads 2 score used for in atrial fibrillation patients, and what are its recommendations for anticoagulation?
+    title: >-
+        How can sources of bias and conflict of interest affect clinical guidelines, and what are some red flags to watch for?
     subject: Medicine
-    url: /learn/medicine/questions/what-is-the-chads-2-score-used-for-in-atrial-fibrillation-patients-and-what-are-its-recommendations-for-anticoagulation
+    url: /learn/medicine/questions/how-can-sources-of-bias-and-conflict-of-interest-affect-clinical-guidelines-and-what-are-some-red-flags-to-watch-for
 related_article3:
-    id: 163174
+    id: 163173
-    title: How do risk prediction tools assist in therapy or prevention, and what are their limitations?
+    title: >-
+        What are clinical decision rules and how do they facilitate diagnosis or prognosis?
     subject: Medicine
-    url: /learn/medicine/questions/how-do-risk-prediction-tools-assist-in-therapy-or-prevention-and-what-are-their-limitations
+    url: /learn/medicine/questions/what-are-clinical-decision-rules-and-how-do-they-facilitate-diagnosis-or-prognosis
 related_article4:
-    id: 163179
+    id: 163189
+    title: >-
-    title: What is the purpose of clinical guidelines, and how is evidence systematically reviewed in their development?
+        What are some potential influences of conflict of interest on clinical guidelines, and how can they be identified?
     subject: Medicine
-    url: /learn/medicine/questions/what-is-the-purpose-of-clinical-guidelines-and-how-is-evidence-systematically-reviewed-in-their-development
+    url: /learn/medicine/questions/what-are-some-potential-influences-of-conflict-of-interest-on-clinical-guidelines-and-how-can-they-be-identified
 related_article5:
-    id: 163182
+    id: 163177
-    title: How can sources of bias and conflict of interest affect clinical guidelines, and what are some red flags to watch for?
+    title: >-
+        How does the Framingham Risk Score predict cardiovascular disease risk, and what population is it most suitable for?
     subject: Medicine
-    url: /learn/medicine/questions/how-can-sources-of-bias-and-conflict-of-interest-affect-clinical-guidelines-and-what-are-some-red-flags-to-watch-for
+    url: /learn/medicine/questions/how-does-the-framingham-risk-score-predict-cardiovascular-disease-risk-and-what-population-is-it-most-suitable-for
 ---

 &nbsp;